 - 7. What is the criminal statute of limitations for class 2 misdemeanors?

 - 8. Will my gun rights be affected?

-1. What are class 2 misdemeanors in Colorado?
+1. What are class 2 misdemeanors?

 - Criminal attempt (CRS 18-2-101) to commit a class 1 misdemeanor

-- False imprisonment (CRS 18-3-303) (without force, threats, and detainment lasts less than 24 hours)
+- False imprisonment (CRS 18-3-303), without force or threats, and detainment lasts less than 24 hours

-- Second-degree arson (CRS 18-4-103) (damage is less than $1,000)
+- Second-degree arson (CRS 18-4-103), causing damage of less than $1,000

-- Theft (CRS 18-4-401) (value is at least $300 but less than $750)
+- Theft of property (CRS 18-4-401), with a value of at least $300 but less than $750

-- Criminal mischief (CRS 18-4-501) (damage amounts to at least $300 but less than $750)
+- Criminal mischief (CRS 18-4-501), causing damage of at least $300 but less than $750

 - Second-degree criminal tampering (CRS 18-4-505)

-- Obtaining signatures by deception
+- Obtaining signatures by deception (CRS 18-5-112)

-- Marrying a bigamist
+- Marrying a bigamist (CRS 18-6-202)

 - Keeping a place of prostitution (CRS 18-7-204)

 - Resisting arrest by law enforcement, a peace officer, or a police officer (CRS 18-8-103)

 There are no extraordinary risk class 2 misdemeanors.

 Class 2 misdemeanor convictions in Colorado must remain on the defendant’s criminal record for two years before he/she can petition the court for a record seal.
 But if the charge gets dismissed, then there is no wait before the defendant can pursue a seal.

 5. Are there deportation consequences?